pranavprem/SpartanSound/readme.txt

-#All Lab work for CMPE 272 under Prof Richard Sinn at San Jose State University
+# All Lab work for CMPE 272 under Prof Richard Sinn at San Jose State University

 Website at: http://www.pranavprem.com/spartansound

-#Homework - Hosting/Web Programming Environment Setup
+# Homework - Hosting/Web Programming Environment Setup

+# Lab 0
 Description

 In this homework, you have to setup your own web prorgramming environment.
 The general goal is that we want you to setup an environment where you can reuse after school (say when you start your own company).
 Everything you learn from all the setups should be skills that will help you in and outside of school setting.
 Here are the requirements: